AndersDeath/diary2/000-current.md

 # 04 May - Samstag  - Berlin - 590 Tag der Einwanderung - Hot Sunny

 So, today I felt ok and we even went for a walk in the city.
+We visited nice greek cafe and then went to designer week.